What Is Mental Health? A Beginner’s Guide to a Healthier Mind

 Why Is Mental Health Important?
 A Beginner’s Guide to a Healthier Mind

 Mental wellness is essential for overall well-being.
-It influences how we:
+It influences how we manage stress, build relationships, stay productive at work, and make healthy decisions.

-Emotional anguish, ill physical health, and even more serious diseases like substance misuse, depression, or anxiety can result from psychological problems
+Emotional distress, poor physical health, and more serious conditions like substance misuse, depression, or anxiety can result from untreated psychological problems.

 Common Mental Health Disorders: A Beginner’s Guide to a Healthier Mind